janicicpredrag/Larus/README.md

 The hint:
   `fof(hintname0, hint, r(?,?), _, _).`
-imposes that a fact r(?,?) will be present in some step of the proof.
-Arguments (?,?) show that there is no condition on the arguments in that proof step.
+imposes that a fact `r(?,?)` will be present in some step of the proof.
+Arguments (?,?) show that there is no constraint on the arguments in that proof step.

 The hint:
-  `fof(hintname0, hint, q(1,0), 1, _).`
+  `fof(hintname0, hint, q(1,0), 5, _).`
-imposes that a fact q(1,0) will be present in the step 5 of the proof.
+imposes that a fact `q(1,0)` will be present in the step 5 of the proof.
 The arguments will be 0th and 1st constants introduced.

 The hint:
   `fof(hintname0, hint, r(?,?), 1, _).`
-imposes that a fact r(?,?) will be present in the step 1 of the proof.
+imposes that a fact `r(?,?)` will be present in the step 1 of the proof.
 Here the numbering includes initial assumption steps.

 The hint:
   `fof(hintname0, hint, _, _, ax2(?,?)).`
-imposes that the axiom ax2 must be used, not specified in which proof step.
+imposes that the axiom ax2 must be used in the proof, not specified in which proof step.

 The hint:
   `fof(hintname0, hint, _, 3, ax2(0,1)).`